chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum/small-scale-rotating-drum.rst

 Mesh
 ~~~~~

 In this example, we choose a ``cylinder`` grid type to create a cylinder.
 Grid arguments are the radius of the cylinder (0.056 m) and half-length (0.051 m), respectively.
 The grid is refined 3 times using the ``set initial refinement`` parameters.
 The ``expand particle-wall contact search`` is used in concave geometries to enable extended particle-wall contact search with boundary faces of neighbor cells for particles located in each boundary cell (for more details see `Rotating Drum example <../rotating-drum/rotating-drum.html>`_).
+The mesh subsection is the same for both parameter files.

 .. code-block:: text

     subsection mesh
       set type                                = dealii
       set grid type                           = cylinder
       set grid arguments                      = 0.056:0.051
       set initial refinement                  = 3
+      set expand particle-wall contact search = true
     end

 Packing information
 ~~~~~~~~~~~~~~~~~~~~

 An insertion box is defined inside the cylindrical domain, inserting 8000 particles every 0.5 seconds while the cylinder is at rest.
-It is important to note the size of the insertion box to make sure it is completely inside our geometry.
-Otherwise, particles will be lost during the insertion stage.
+It is important to note the size of the insertion box to make sure it is completely inside our geometry to prevent particles loss during the insertion stage.
+This section is in the ``packing-rotating-drum.prm`` file.

 .. code-block:: text